-The only way around Tonsai Beach is on foot (there are no cars or roads).
+Once you are on Ton Sai, the only way around is on foot (there are no cars or roads).
 There is a (quite long and arduous) path that leads up behind the beach over to the hill behind the east side of Railay.
-At low tide it is possible to walk to the adjacent beach of Railay West.
+At low tide it is possible to walk to the adjacent beach of Railay West over the rocks.
 Longtail boats can be chartered from the beach to visit the local islands.

 View a map of Railay & Ton Sai.